 Because substance abuse increases the risk of suicide, it stands to reason that substance abuse treatment would reduce suicide risk.
 Indeed, studies bear this out.
 The suicide rate among people with untreated substance abuse disorders can soar as high as 45 percent, yet only about 11 percent receive substance abuse treatment, and these low rates of addiction treatment can frequently be traced to a feeling of stigma.

 Holistic treatment for addiction that includes treatment for accompanying psychiatric illnesses is the best course of action for those with substance abuse disorders.
 This usually requires a multi-disciplinary team of healthcare and addiction professionals, as well as techniques like cognitive behavioral therapy and medications, including antidepressants.

 Those who care about a loved one with an addiction have many concerns, including overdose, accident, or injury.
 However, fewer people consider that suicide is another outcome of untreated substance abuse.
 Substance abuse itself can increase the risk of suicide, and when coupled with mental illness, the risk can increase significantly.
 If you are interested in finding out about substance abuse treatment, we invite you to learn more about admissions.
+If you are in New York and are searching for a drug and alcohol addiction center in Syracuse, feel free to call us for any questions you may have.
 There is no obligation, and learning the options can be the first step toward long-term recovery for you or someone you love.